ashutoshmjain/gita/src/how.md

 An immune response is the rise of so-called freedom tech - privacy tools - VPNs, ad-blockers, and scramblers etc.  These tools are not only complicated, they make internet slow.
 My goal is to provide a reading experience as it was meant to be - Cookies free , Trackers free, Advertising free - without the reader having to use privacy crutches.

-A publisher may infest webpages - sometimes unknowingly - because the "plug and play" code such as Google Analytics are easy to install.
+A publisher may infest webpages sometimes unknowingly.
+Plug and play code such as Google Analytics are easy to install if not pre-installed.
 They however breach the sacred trust between a reader and publisher.
 A good reading experience is not only a readers' right, it is also a good design choice - it makes pages load faster.

 <div style="padding-left:40px;font-size:0.9em;">

 The sad part is - in order to keep the internet (perceivably) free - likes of Google and Facebook turned it into an advertising platform.
 Every click is analysed at the perils of reading experience - to place clickbaits.
-But If you thought they are the only culprits, you would be surprised that CNN  uses as many as 21 trackers!
+But If you thought they are the only culprits, you would be surprised !
+CNN  uses as many as 21 trackers!
+And most other trusted names are equally bad.

 ![cnnTrackers](./cnnTrackers.png)